 Manufacturer: General Dynamics Land Systems

-IAV Stryker is a general name of a family of armored fighting vehicles which are both well-armed and agile as they are easily deployable.
+IAV Stryker is a general name of a family of armored fighting vehicles that are both well-armed and agile as they are easily deployable.
 In essence, they are a hybrid between an IFV (infantry fighting vehicle) and an APC (armored personnel vehicle).

 Stryker provides an extensive computer (electronic) support for the operators, aiding them in tracking both friendlies and hostile targets.
 Its thermal imaging capabilities far exceed that of most other armored vehicles.